pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 Let's try this.
 We'll make our workgroup size, 256x1 (so 256 invocations per workgroup).
 We'll have each invocation work on a 256x1 section of the image.
 This will mean we will have `Math.ceil(texture.width / 256) * texture.height` total workgroups.
+For our image, which is 2448 × 1505, that would be 10 x 1505 or 15050 workgroups.

 We'll have the invocations within the workgroup use workgroup storage to sum up the luminance values into bins.

-Finally we'll copy the workgroup memory into for each workgroup, into it's own "chunk".
+Finally we'll copy the workgroup memory for the workgroup into its own "chunk".
 When were done, we'll run another compute shader to sum up the chunks.

 Let's edit our shader.
-First we'll change our `bins` from type `storage` to type `workgroup` so he'll only be shared with invocations in the same workgroup
+First we'll change our `bins` from type `storage` to type `workgroup` so they'll only be shared with invocations in the same workgroup.

 ```wgsl
 -@group(0) @binding(0) var<storage, read_write> bins: array<atomic<u32>>;